e-Learning Blog

 ■Issue 3: Addressing Foreign Workers

 The manufacturing industry employs a large number of foreign workers.
 Against the backdrop of labor shortages caused by a declining birthrate and aging population, the increasing employment of foreign personnel has brought communication challenges due to language and cultural differences.
-There are concerns such as "I thought I taught it, but it wasn’t understood" and "Instructions are misunderstood, leading to mistakes," and because education is often personalized, there are inconsistencies in the quality of training and retention rates.
+There are concerns such as "I thought I taught it, but it wasn’t understood" and "Instructions are misunderstood, leading to mistakes," and because education is often personalized, there are inconsistencies in training quality and retention rates.

 Furthermore, many training materials are created only in Japanese, making it difficult for foreign staff to understand.
 This lack of a well-established educational environment poses risks that can affect both safety and productivity.